Best drone anti collision lights

-The JJRC X9 Heron is a another DJI Spark clone that’s much cheaper than the original, yet it still holds the 2 axis gimbal stabilization, brushless motors and GPS positioning.
+The JJRC X9 Heron is a another DJI Spark clone that’s much cheaper than the original, yet it still holds the 2 axis gimbal stabilization, brushless motors, and GPS positioning with Return to Home.

 This is actually almost the same as the C-Fly Dream drone that I have reviewed a while back.

 It has almost the same specs and look, but at a cheaper price.
 Don’t expect the same quality out of it though.

 In this article I’ll help you decide what to buy and what the advantages and disadvantages of this drone are.

 If price wouldn’t be an issue, you should definitely buy a more expensive drone like the XIaomi Fimi A3 that I love or even a Dji spark.

 However, considering you can find it at about $200, for certain budgets it can be a good choice.
 Especially since it has a decent battery life and the gimbal stabilization is quite good, something I don’t think any other drone under $200 has.

 It also comes with an optical flow camera underneath to keep it flying more steady.

 However, having a cheaper GPS module means it doesn’t benefit from the russian satelite system called GLONASS so it has less satelites to use.

 I consider this to be its main drawback compared to other more expensive GPS drones.
 So expect less accuracy overall from flying this thing.
 But we should be at least happy that it has a return to home system.